albgei/gamedevs/testplan.md

 This list represents what items will be tested.

 Items for Testing:
-- SpringBoot-Web Backend
-- Angular Frontend
+- Unity Testing Framework

 ## 4. Outline of Planned Tests
 ### 4.1	Outline of Test Inclusions
-Testing the backend with unit tests and some e2e tests.
+Testing the game with EditTests and PlayTests.
-End2End testing the forntend application.
 ### 4.2	Outline of Other Candidates for Potential Inclusion
-Stress Testing the application and its servers.
+Stress Testing the application.
 Findung security holes.
 ### 4.3 Outline of Test Exclusions
 n/a